magnusmetz/magnusmetz.github.io/about.md

 ---
 {% include JB/setup %}

-This page shows you all the instructions on how to contribute to Vistat.
-Before you get started, you need to fork the [supstat/vistat](https://github.com/supstat/vistat) repository to your own Github account (click the `Fork` button).
+This page shows you all the instructions on how to contribute to this blog.
+Before you get started, you need to fork the [magnusmetz.github.io](https://github.com/magnusmetz.github.io) repository to your own Github account (click the `Fork` button).
 You are assumed to have basic knowledge of GIT and R.

 ## New Article